 Not every disagreement needs to turn into a full-on fight or argument.
 The best way to prevent insignificant disagreements from spiraling into a mess is by simply identifying markers for an oncoming argument and stopping that train in its tracks.

-It could be that you notice your voice is raising or that neither of you is giving the other a chance to finish their sentiments.
+It could be that you notice your voice is raising or that neither of you is giving the other a chance to finish their sentences.

 When it starts heading down this path, take a breather, acknowledge it to your partner, and find a more civil way to express your opposite feelings.
 That way, you can disagree without things getting too heated or toxic.